RowanMaBoot/SevenKingdoms-master/README.md

 Seven Kingdoms for Crusader Kings 2 Master

 Current State: Alpha, Prototype

 Status: Functional

 ###############

 NOTE:
-ZeroFighterR, using Excel, ran into an issue where the (C) symbol would be autocorrtected into the copyright symbol.
+ZeroFighterR, using Excel, ran into an issue where the (C) symbol would be autocorrected into the copyright symbol ©.
 This is bad, because it won't be recognised and will throw up errors when we compile the map.
 A quick fix can be found here: http://www.journalofaccountancy.com/issues/2008/nov/stopexcelfromdisplayingthecopyrightsymbolwhenyouwantc.html

 OpenOffice Calc does the same, but you can navigate to Tools -> AutoCorrectOptions (at the bottom) and delete the (C) to copyright symbol.